 The tax certificate, similar to a tax invoice, can be used by the recipient to support his input tax claims.

-The tax certificate should state the following:
+The tax certificate should include the following:

 1. The words "Tax Certificate";